waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Map Reading:** Verify tile types.
 - **Warps:** If a warp doesn't trigger, try different approach angles.
 - **Item Management:** If PC shortcuts (like 'Move w/o Mail') fail or are confusing, manually removing items via the Party menu is more reliable.
+- **Gen 2 Mechanics:** Move type determines category.
+Water is Special, so Gyarados's Surf and Waterfall are Special attacks, not Physical.
+Ghost is Physical.
+Dark is Special.